Course Details

 Session 8 (22 Oct) Pilot Data Continued

-We will continue to look at our pilot data.
+Afterwards, we will continue to look at our pilot data.
 The goal is to decide on a draft design which we submit to the GIP.

 Here is a link to the code and data that we will need for class.